andrewmatlock/Indux/docs/docs/plugins/components.md

         "components/about.html"
     ],
     "preloadedComponents": [
-        "components/navigation/header.html",
+        "components/header.html",
-        "components/navigation/logo.html"
+        "components/logo.html"
     ],
     ...
 }
 ```
-Components are registered by filepath from the project root in one of two arrays:
+Components are registered by custom filepath from the project root in one of two arrays:
 - `components` is the default array, suitable for components that load on-demand.
 - `preloadedComponents` is for components that should load in the background if not already used by a current [route](/plugins/router), reducing their load time on subsequent navigations.